 Testing & Sandbox

-Build against sandbox mode, simulate verified sessions with skip_verification, test webhooks through a tunnel, and run the going-live checklist.
+Use deterministic test-session fixtures, simulate verified sessions with skip_verification, test webhooks through a tunnel, and run the going-live checklist.

 Sandbox mode